home edit page issue tracker

 Dat: dative

-In many languages, prototypical meaning of the genitive is that the noun phrase somehow belongs to its governor.
+In many languages, the prototypical meaning of the genitive is that the noun phrase somehow belongs to its governor.
 As for the dative, it is often used for indirect objects of verbs.
-In Middle Armenian, however, they are generally not formally distinct and are therefore considered a single case.
-The genitive is distinct from the dative only in the paradigms of some personal and demonstrative pronouns.
+In Middle Armenian, however, they are generally not morphologically distinct and are therefore considered a single case.
+They are distinguished only in the paradigms of certain personal and demonstrative pronouns.

 Note that the meaning of Dat is also expressed by a preposition with a noun in Acc.